 *Pioneers made between 4/2014 and 10/2015 have 19.5″ top harness slots, 56″ harness height limit, and 60″ booster height limit.
 Current models have a top harness height of 20.5″.

-The Pioneer is a nice option for caregivers who don’t need that extra height and who are willing to work a little harder to install the seat.
+The Pioneer is a nice option for caregivers who are willing to work a little harder to install the seat.
 The Pioneer is also about $100 less than the Frontier, a price difference that told me I’d be willing to make the leap.
 My 4.5 year old just turned forward-facing this spring.
 She’s of moderate height but has a pretty short torso so I thought the Pioneer would be a good option for her.
 I also figured we could use the Pioneer as a booster for her down the road so when I found a deal on one, I went for it!

 Installing with the seatbelt was a little tricky, though no more so than the Graco Argos we also have.
 Second confession: part of the reason I got the Pioneer was to avoid installing the Argos.

 But I digress.
 Back to the Pioneer install.
 There’s a plastic panel covering the area where the Click Tight would be if this was a Frontier.
 The seatbelt goes *over* this space.
 We learned later that the lower anchors of the LATCH system would go *under* this space.
 Even with the manual on hand, this is not obvious at first.
 Since my kiddo is over the max weight limit of 40 lbs for those lower anchors, I installed it with a seatbelt, over the plastic piece.